İbrahim Selim: Life and career

 İbrahim Selim was born in 1979 in Ankara.
-His family is of descent Laz descent from Arhavi.
+His family is of Laz descent from Arhavi.
 After finishing high school, he enrolled in the biology program of Hacettepe University but three years later started to study theatre at Hacettepe University Ankara State Conservatory.
 Between 2003 and 2004, he went on stage with the play The Gift of the Gorgon at the Ankara State Theatre.
 After graduating from conservatory he continued to live in Ankara for a while and landed small roles in some of TRT's TV series.
 He then moved to Istanbul, where he began stage and voice acting and appeared in commercials and TV series.

 His solo performance of Bunu Ben de Yaparım at DOT Theatre in 2016 earned him the Most Successful Actor of the Year award at the 20th Afife Theatre Awards.
 In 2017, he shared the leading role with Zerrin Tekindor, Onur Saylak and Şebnem Bozoklu in an adaptation of Tennessee Williams's A Streetcar Named Desire which went on stage at the Beşiktaş Cultural Center.
 In the same year he went on stage at İş Sanat in Istanbul to perform in the children's theatre play Fantastik Hikayeler Makinesi.
 In 2019, he appeared as the King in a musical adaptation of Alice's Adventures in Wonderland titled Alice Müzikali.

 Aside from his career on stage, Selim has appeared in a number of TV series, including Poyraz Karayel, Şahsiyet and Şubat.
 His cinematic credits include Kusursuzlar, Sis ve Gece and Rüya.
 His performance in Kusursuzlar earned him a nomination for the Best Actor award at the 41st Antalya Golden Orange Film Festival.

 Selim has also presented YouTube programs, podcasts and talk shows.
 He became famous through his YouTube program STOLK.